aarcilla/Bookland/README.md

 	a) Visual Studio > Tools menu > NuGet Package Manager > Package Manager Settings
 	b) Under 'Package Restore' heading, ensure the 'Allow NuGet to download missing packages' check box is checked
 	c) Visual Studio > Build menu > Build Solution
+3. Configure administrator email settings (for sending password reset emails, etc.)
+	a) Open the 'Web.config' file in the main Bookland project
+	b) Under the 'appSettings' section, edit the value of each email-related setting (denoted as key, e.g. 'smtpHost') based on your nominated email provider and account
+	c) Example values (which are made up) are provided for a Gmail-based account
 4. Generate database based on project code (i.e. EF Code First)
 	a) Visual Studio > Tools menu > NuGet Package Manager > Package Manager Console
 	b) In the Package Manager Console, type 'add-migration Init' and wait until completion